 Businesses can opt to add their information on sites like Google My Business and Yelp and control the majority of the content.
 If you find citations you haven’t built, you can often claim them or update the information if they aren’t accurate.

-Common issues that pop up with online listings
+Common issues with online listings

 Online listings can be a great way to build business traction.
 Consider them advertising that, in a lot of cases, costs little to nothing.